Even worse, a fifth don't expect to recover. Here's how to save your retirement from the same fate.

-And if you’re closer to retirement and have credit card debt, you should have a solid understanding of your income and expenses, as well as a plan of how much you expect to spend while you are in retirement.
+If you’re closer to retirement and have credit card debt, you should have a solid understanding of your income and expenses; as well as a plan of how much you expect to spend while you are in retirement.
 Having it all going on a credit card and coming back off muddles the math.

 “Having a clear picture will help make certain retirement choices — such as downsizing, scaling back financial support for adult children, reducing planned spending in retirement like travel, or even working longer,” McManus says.